 We are small sheep farm on a steep hill in Central Vermont.
-We have pasture raised Icelandic Sheep for meat, milk, and wool as well as horses, ducks, chickens and a busy household with a teenager, 4 housemates, and my grown daughter (and dogs and cats!).
+We have pasture raised Icelandic Sheep for meat, milk, and wool as well as horses, ducks, chickens and a busy household with a teenager, 4 housemates, my grown daughter, and my granddaughter! (and dogs and cats!).

 Most of the farming is done by me - Jill - so I am often in need of extra hands to help with everything from cleaning stalls to building out buildings (we will be constructing a sheep shed with a small cabin attached this summer for summer visitors to stay in) to skirting wool.

-We have one room available with use of shared bathrooms.
-We generally eat dinner together, and we will provide you with food to make the rest of your meals.
+We have one room available in our house with use of shared bathrooms.
+We generally eat breakfast and dinner together, and we will provide you with food to make the rest of your meals.

 We can accommodate a couple or a small family if you are willing to share a room (it is a small room and only has one bed, but we can also set up a "cot" if necessary).
 We cannot, unfortunately, accommodate dogs since one of my dogs is very bossy :)